Residence of Princess Ljubica: History

 for there were no construction activities for years.
-Thus Hadži-Neimar became the first builder of renewed Serbia and he managed all of Prince Miloš's buildings during his first reign.
-Foundation started in July 1829, and the residence was finished in late autumn 1830.
+Thus Hadži-Neimar became the first builder of restored Serbia managing all of Prince Miloš's buildings during his first reign.
+Foundation was laid in July 1829, and the building was completed in late autumn of 1830.
 Princess Ljubica informed her husband in a letter from November 22, 1830 that "they have settled in the new residence".
-A new Turkish bath (hammam), with one-storey wing was built later on in 1836.
+A new Turkish bath (hammam), with one-storey wing was built in 1836.